BigCoke233/textretty.css/README.md

 ```
 Or you can just grab the css file in the `./dist` folder.

-You can also get `textretty.css` with jsDelivr CDN, this method does not need to install.
+You can also get `textretty.css` with jsDelivr CDN, this method does not require to install.
 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/BigCoke233/textretty.css/dist/textretty.min.css">
 ```